History of Formula One: Anglophone drivers and 1.5-litre engines (1962–1967)

-saw a 'Return to Power' as Formula One changed the engine rules once again, allowing engines of 3.0-litre normally aspirated, or 1.5-litre supercharged or forced induction.
-1966 was a transitional year for most teams, however, the year did see the first use of composite materials, a technology which would later revolutionise the sport.
+saw a 'Return to Power' as Formula One changed the engine rules once again, allowing either 3.0-litre naturally aspirated engines, or 1.5-litre supercharged or forced induction engines.
+1966 was a transitional year for most teams, and it also saw the first use of composite materials, a technology which would later revolutionise the sport.
 The McLaren M2B, designed by Robin Herd, used an aluminium-wood laminate known as Mallite for much of its monocoque, although the car's design did not make best use of the new material.
-Given the shift to 1500 cc forced induction, it is surprising that any teams did not seriously consider fielding turbocharged versions of their 1500 cc naturally aspirated engines right from that point, Coventry Climax had considered it for their FWMW flat 16, but the company had decided to end its Formula 1 racing activities and the idea stopped there.
+Given the shift to 1500 cc forced induction, it is surprising that any teams did not seriously consider fielding turbocharged versions of their 1500 cc naturally aspirated engines at that point; Coventry Climax had considered it for their FWMW flat 16, but the company had decided to end its Formula 1 racing activities and the idea stopped there.
 It would be eleven years before a team exploited the 1500 cc forced induction option again.

-Ferrari was the great favorite with a 3-litre version of his well tested powerful sports car V12 design, but the new cars were very heavy, probably in an excess of self-confidence.
-An enlarged V6 held some promise but Surtees left mid-season after a dispute with team manager Eugenio Dragoni at the 24 Hours of Le Mans sportscar race.
-Coventry-Climax, formerly supplier to much of the field, pulled out of the sport leaving teams like Lotus to struggle with enlarged versions of obsolete Climax engines.
+The Ferrari 312 used a 3-litre version of Ferrari's well-tested, powerful V12 engine design, but the chassis was very heavy.
+An enlarged V6 held some promise, but Surtees left mid-season after a dispute with team manager Eugenio Dragoni at the 24 Hours of Le Mans.
+Coventry-Climax, former supplier to much of the field, pulled out of the sport, leaving teams like Lotus to struggle with enlarged versions of obsolete Climax engines.
 Cooper turned to a development of an otherwise obsolete Maserati V12 that was originally designed for the Maserati 250 F in the late 1950s, while BRM made the choice to design an incredibly heavy and complex H-16.
-The big winner was Jack Brabham, whose eponymous racing team took victory two years running with a light and compact spaceframe chassis powered by the aluminium-block stock-derived Repco-Brabham V8 unit.
-With SOHC heads and no more than 330 bhp, the Repco was one of the least powerful of the new 3-litre engines but unlike the others it was light, reliable and available right from the start of the new rules.
-1966 was Jack's year, while went to his teammate, New Zealander Denny Hulme, as Jack tried new parts on his car.
+Jack Brabham and his eponymous racing team stood to benefit from this situation, and took victory two years running with a light and compact spaceframe chassis powered by the aluminium-block stock-derived Repco-Brabham V8 unit.
+With SOHC heads and no more than 330 bhp, the Repco was one of the least powerful of the new 3-litre engines, but unlike the others it was light, reliable, and available right from the start of the new regulation cycle.
+Brabham himself took the championship in 1966, while went to his teammate, New Zealander Denny Hulme, as Jack tried new parts on his car.